A Calif. Beach Was Seized From Black Owners In 1924. Now The Family Will Get It Back

 An effort is nearly complete to return the land, which is now owned by Los Angeles County, to the Bruce family's descendants and make amends for its seizure during the Jim Crow era.

-According to his public schedule, Newsom is slated to sign the bill enabling the return of Bruce's Beach to the family at noon local time in Los Angeles County.
+Newsom signed the bill before a crowd Thursday at Bruce's Beach, local media reported.

+"I want to apologize to the Bruce family for the injustice that was done to them," Newsom said at the bill signing, according to NBC Los Angeles.
+"We haven't always had a proud past."

-Current state law requires Los Angeles County to use Bruce's Beach for public recreation and prohibits the county from transferring it, but the bill would scrap those restrictions.
+Previous state law required Los Angeles County to use Bruce's Beach for public recreation and prohibits the county from transferring it, but the new law scraps those restrictions.

 The California Legislature gave its final approval to the measure this month.